Skip to content

 Day 2: Tokyo

 After orientation with your guide, you begin your exploration of Tokyo.
 A dazzling ultra-modern metropolis, Tokyo is also steeped in great history.
-Today you experience both the traditional and contemporary sides of Japan’s captivating capital.
+On this tour, you experience both the traditional and contemporary sides of Japan’s captivating capital.

 After a busy first day, you return to the hotel, and after some rest, gather for a relaxed welcome dinner of modern Japanese degustation cuisine.